 - Canadian Financial Institution: Payment may be remitted via your local financial institution branch, by telephone or on-line.
 NOTE: When paying taxes on line or by telephone, if you have more than one tax bill, please make sure that the correct amounts are applied to the respective tax bills.

-- NEW!!
-Pre-Authorized Debit (PAD) Tax Payment Program: It’s a voluntary program authorizing your financial institution to make property tax payments on your behalf through automatic withdrawals from your bank account.
-Please click here to download the required form and learn further details about this new payment option.
+- Pre-Authorized Debit (PAD) Tax Payment Program: It’s a voluntary program authorizing your financial institution to make property tax payments on your behalf through automatic withdrawals from your bank account.
+Please click here to download the required form and learn further details about this payment option.